 Oh, and be sure to visit the Arab Baths that are perched in the city.

-Now, there’s a small entrance fee and the site is pretty small but it’s well worth visiting if you’re interested in the thousands of years of history.
-Now, you’ll likely only spend 10-minutes wandering and is easy to include when wandering the city.
+Now, there’s a small entrance fee, and the site is pretty small, but it’s well worth visiting if you’re interested in the thousands of years of history.
+Now, you’ll likely only spend 10 minutes wandering, and it’s easy to include when wandering the city.

-If all that exploring has left you hungry, head over to Infineat that serves up some of the tastiest dishes.
+If all that exploring has left you hungry, head over to Infineat, which serves up some of the tastiest dishes.
 Their duck is so good!

 2.)
 Soller

 Relatively near the north-west coastline, Soller is a lovely town to explore whilst in this area of the island.
-Not only that, but you can also easily partner a trip to Soller with Fornalutx that’s just down the valley.
+Not only that, but you can also easily pair a trip to Soller with Fornalutx, which is just down the valley.

 After arriving, be sure to stroll and spot the Ferrocarril de Soller that you can pop on and explore, too.
 Afterwards, head over to Saint Bartomeu’s Church and explore the historic centre of the town.